microsoft/hi-ml/docs/source/histopathology.md

 ## New Model configurations

-To define your own model configuration, place a class definition in the directory `histopathology.configs`.
+To define your own model configuration, place a class definition in the directory `health_cpath.configs`.
 The class should inherit from a [LightningContainer](https://github.com/microsoft/hi-ml/blob/39911d217c919d8213ad36c9c776f69369d98509/hi-ml/src/health_ml/lightning_container.py#L24).
 As an example, please check the [HelloWorld